xomanova/civic-grant-agent-core/JOURNEY.md

-# AHA Moments & Creative Solutions
+# Learning Moments in Building the Civic Grant Agent

 This document captures the lessons learned, unexpected behaviors discovered, and creative workarounds developed while building the Civic Grant Agent using Google ADK, CopilotKit, and the AG-UI protocol.